nicorellius/password-generator/README.md

 https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases

 Currently, this password generator can make mixed passwords, numeric-only passwords, and multi-word passphrases.
 The passwords (non-words type), use the [random.org]() to generate mostly random strings.

+For RDO Client, I had to edit `rdoclient.py` line 33 to this:

+`from queue import Queue, Empty`

+for Python 3 compatibility.